kareman/SwiftShell/README.md

 ## LICENSE

-Copyright (c) 2014 Kåre Morstøl (NotTooBad Software).
-All rights reserved.
 This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 which accompanies this distribution, and is available at http://www.eclipse.org/legal/epl-v10.html